 Located at the edge of the Kenai Peninsula, near the picturesque town of Seward, Kenai Fjords National Park spans 669,984 acres.
 Home to the Harding Icefield, one of the country’s largest ice fields, the park features numerous fjords that, apparently, are responsible for the name of the region.

 Nearly 40 glaciers participate in creation of these fjords, narrow and deep inlets formed by submergence of glaciated valleys.

 Yet despite its small size, the Kenai Fjords area is not a place that you can visit by biking or driving through.
 Without road access, except for Exit Glacier, Kenai Fjords National Park is best to explore from the deck of a boat or cruise ship.

 How to Visit and Cruise Kenai Fjords National Park

-On our second day in Alaska, we drove from Anchorage toward Seward early in the morning to explore the shore of the peninsula before embarking on the Kenai Fjords boat tour.
+On our second day in Alaska, we drove from Anchorage to Seward early in the morning to explore the shore of the peninsula before embarking on the Kenai Fjords boat tour.
 For a tiny town, the place was swarming.
-Approximately half an hour before the ship departure, we went to Seward Boat Harbor to look for our ship.
+Approximately half an hour before the ship departure, we went to the Seward Boat Harbor to look for our ship.

 Star of the Northwest was an easy target, pretty difficult not to spot right away.
 Standing at the far end of the pier, the biggest vessel wide opened its door, welcoming enthusiastic Kenai Fjords National Park’s explorers.